-[•] Adjustments for capital purposes include the removal of depreciation and impairment costs, and the inclusion of capital funded from current revenue.

-[•] Net changes for pensions adjustment relates to the adjustment made for the removal of IAS19 Employee Benefits pension related expenditure and income with the pension contributions.

-[•] Other differences relate to the reversal of the value of entitlement to accrued leave.
+- Adjustments for capital purposes include the removal of depreciation and impairment costs, and the inclusion of capital funded from current revenue. - Net changes for pensions adjustment relates to the adjustment made for the removal of IAS19 Employee Benefits pension related expenditure and income with the pension contributions. - Other differences relate to the reversal of the value of entitlement to accrued leave and interest paid on revenue balances.